-In considering capital implications, the authority takes into consideration the requirements of the Wellbeing of Future Generations (Wales) Act 2015.
-The Act requires that must carry out unstainable we development, improving the economic, social environmental and cultural well-being of Wales.
-The it requires us to look at the long term, prevention of recurring problems, integration of approach, collaboration with others and involving stakeholders.
+considering capital implications, the In authority takes into consideration the requirements of the Wellbeing of Future Generations (Wales) Act 2015.
+The Act requires that we must carry out sustainable development, improving the economic, social environmental and cultural well-being of Wales.
+The Act requires us to look at the longterm prevention of recurring problems, integrating our approach, collaborating with others and involving stakeholders.
 Carmarthenshire's Well Being objectives have a direct impact on the Council Capital Strategy.
 Some of these include:

-- Start Well help to give every child the best start in life and improve their early life experience - Live Well increase the availability of rented and affordable homes - Age Well support the growing numbers of older people to maintain dignity and independence in their later years
+- Start Well help to give every child the best start in life and improve their early life experience - Live Well increase the availability of rented and affordable homes

-In a Healthy and Safe Environment - improve the highway and transport infrastructure and connectivity
+- Age Well support the growing numbers of older people to maintain dignity and independence in their later years - In a Healthy and Safe Environment improve the highway and transport infrastructure and connectivity